svn2github/wp-google-universal-analytics/trunk/readme.txt

 = 1.3 =
 * More options in the plugin settings (admin section).
-* Big thanks to 'estepix' for code suggestion!
+* Big thanks to estepix for code suggestion!

 = 1.2 =
 * Important: After updating enter full tracking code (not just Web Property ID).